-Interest: A word about the amount of interest you show in a college: Just about every college will keep track of how much interest you are showing in that school.
-They know how many times you have requested information in writing or by phone, they know if you spoke with a representative at a college fair or at a meeting at LIHSA, and they know if you have been asked to complete information cards for an admissions office - on that campus or elsewhere - do it again.
-Also, remember that the more personal you can make the process, the better it can work in your favor.
+Interest: Every college will keep track of how much interest you are showing in their school.
+They know how many times you have requested information in writing or by email, they know if you spoke with a representative at a college fair or at a meeting.
+Remember that the more personal you can make the process, the better it can work in your favor.
 Get to know someone in the admission office - that person could be an important advocate for you later.